arikan/valtz/README.md

   - `amount`: The amount of receipt tokens to redeem
   - `receiver`: The address to receive the withdrawn tokens and rewards
-  - `attestedValidation`: A struct containing validation data
+  - `valtzSignedData`: A bytes array containing validation data
-  - `signedAuth`: A struct containing authorization data
+  - `valtzSignature`: A bytes array containing the signature for authorization

 - **start**: Starts the pool, allowing deposits and redemptions (only callable by the owner).